 In 1989, Mr. Stone was appointed a Commissioner in Chancery in Fairfax County by the Chief Judge of the Fairfax County Circuit Court.
 He has also served on a variety of county and state boards by appointment of the Fairfax County Board of Supervisors, the Virginia General Assembly, and several governors.
 Governors Robb, Baliles, and Wilder appointed Mr. Stone to a succession of boards and councils that helped write and enact the Virginians with Disabilities Act.

 In 1996, 2000, and again in 2004, the Virginia State Senate appointed Mr. Stone to serve on the Virginia-Israel Advisory Board.

 CBS Special "A Teacher's Touch" - 48 Hours (1994)

 Legal Consultant, "Chances Are" ( Tri-Star Pictures) 1988

 Mr. Stone has been accepted as a life member of the National Registry of Who's Who since 1999.

 AV Preeminent rating from Martindale Hubbell

 Mr. Stone has served in a variety of local civic associations, chambers of commerce, attorneys' organizations, educational associations and foundations, and religious organizations.
 He has also been active in several national organizations, including the Democratic Leadership Council, the American Israel Public Affairs Committee (AIPAC) National Council, and the American Association of Jewish Lawyers and Judges.
-He is currently on the Board of Directors of the Jewish Federation of Greater Washington and Washington PAC (Political Action Committee).
+He is currently on the Board of Directors of the Washington PAC (Political Action Committee).